laurentsenta/Terrain3D/doc/docs/instancer.md

 A MultiMesh renders all instances in one draw call and does not cull individual instances via frustum, occlusion, nor distance.

-We mitigate this by generating multiple MultiMeshes, one per region, so that large blocks can be culled by frustum or occlusion.
-We expose distance culling and split each region into many smaller cells so each multimesh instance can be more finely culled by the engine.
+We mitigate this by generating multiple MultiMeshes.
+Each region is divided into smaller cells so that these smallers MultiMeshes can be culled by frustum or occlusion.
+We expose distance culling parameters (visibility ranges) in the asset's settings.

 ### No Collision